jimmycgz/iac-infrastructure-as-code/README.md

   Step 3-1>[Working in Dev Branch] Auto Triger Terraform task with GitHub Push

   * Step 4> [DONE!
-Sep26] Manually install httpd web service in API2 on GCP and connect it with API1 on AWS Tool Server: http://35.231.144.74:5000/
+Sep26] Manually install httpd web service in API2GCP on GCP and connect it with API1 on AWS Tool Server: http://35.231.144.74:5000/  manually added this ip to the config.json in API1 so they both are connected.

+  * Step 4.2> [To Do] try use Terraform template .tpl to update the ip into the config file. or use File provisioner.

   * Step 5> [To Do] Run Chef local mode through Terraform